-The Center for Entrepreneurial Activity at Salem State links the Bertolon School of Business, the College of Arts and Sciences and the College of Human Services to encourage and support creativity and innovation through entrepreneurial programs and activities.
+The Center for Entrepreneurship at Salem State links the Bertolon School of Business, the College of Arts and Sciences and the College of Human Services to encourage and support creativity and innovation through entrepreneurial programs and activities.

 We believe that the economic future of our local community rests firmly on the small businesses that abound in this area, and on the new ventures that Salem State students and others will establish here.
 Our mission is to support those business ventures and the academic, commercial, governmental, and not-for-profit groups that work with them through educational research and consulting efforts in order to sustain and encourage entrepreneurial activity throughout the community.